smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 Consider the case where an Operator Replay script executes a green screen menu option that causes a new job to be submitted.
 In this case, assume that the submitted job is not configured for monitoring by OpCon (that is, Job Tracking is not being used).
 Instead, the human operator would previously wait for a minute or two until the completion message of the submitted job was reported to the user's message queue, as either a successful job or a failed job.

-Included in this Operator Replay script there must exist two labelled Script Steps, following the Step that executed the menu option, and these two Step labels must be located at strategic locations within the Script where green screen automation will continue based on whether (1) the submitted job succeeded or (2) the submitted job failed.
+Included in this Operator Replay script there must exist two labelled Script Steps, following the Step that executed the menu option, and these two Step labels must be located strategically within the Script where green screen automation will continue based on whether (1) the submitted job succeeded or (2) the submitted job failed.
 Separate blocks of Script Steps will begin at these two different locations in the Script.

 To fully automate this process, the name of the submitted job must be known, and it is also important to know the user name assigned to the submitted job.
 In this example, we will assume that the Script user name is USER1.
 One way to automate this whole process would be to use the following tools and steps.

 1. Register (create) a Dynamic Variable {TOKEN} that will be used as a variable Branch-To Label value.
-The example variable name used here will be BTOLBL1 (representing the idea "branch-to label").
+The example variable name used here will be BTOLBL1 (representing the idea "branch-to label 1").
 The initial value should be the name of the script label where the script should branch if the submitted job fails: Assume for this example that it will be 'SBMJOBFAIL'.
 :::tip Hint
 Set initial values of variables using Captured Data Response Rules that execute at or near the first steps of an Operator Replay script, in order to avoid any possible timing issues later in the script execution.
 :::